© Unofficial Royalty 2024

 November 11, 1599 – Birth of Maria Eleonora of Brandenburg, Queen of Sweden, wife of King Gustavus Adolphus of Sweden, in Königsberg, Duchy of Prussia, now Kaliningrad, Russia

 In 1620, Maria Eleonora married King Gustavus II Adolphus the Great of Sweden.
-Gustavus Adolphus is considered one of the greatest military commanders in history and made Sweden a great power that would result in it becoming one of Europe’s largest and leading nations during the early modern period.
+Gustavus Adolphus is considered one of the greatest military commanders in history, making Sweden one of Europe’s largest and leading nations during the early modern period.
 Although Maria Eleonora’s husband Gustavus Adolphus was successful in many endeavors, he was not successful in providing a male heir.
 At the Battle of Lützen on November 16, 1632, Gustavus Adolphus was killed.
 His only surviving child was six-year-old Christina, Queen of Sweden who succeeded her father but never married, abdicated, subsequently converted to Roman Catholicism, and moved to Rome.
-Already suffering from mental issues, Maria Eleonora’s grief was quite painful and her mental issues worsened considerably after her husband’s death in battle.
+Already suffering from mental issues, Maria Eleonora’s grief was quite painful and her mental issues worsened considerably after her husband died in battle.
 Her young daughter’s regency government feared that Maria Eleonora’s mental instability would adversely influence the young Queen Christina.
 They decided to separate mother and daughter and Maria Eleonora was sent away from court.
 Years later, she was able to return to court and Nyköping Castle was granted to her as a residence by order of her daughter.
 Maria Eleanora survived her husband by twenty-three years, dying at the age of 55, on March 28, 1655, shortly after the abdication of her daughter Queen Christina.

 Unofficial Royalty: Maria Eleonora of Brandenburg, Queen of Sweden